The Benefits of Driving an Electric Car

 Better for the environment

-I’ve already mentioned reduction in noise pollution.
-But, let’s not forget the significant impact switching to electric could have on global C02 emissions – one of the primary drivers of climate change.
+We’ve mentioned the reduction in noise pollution but let’s not forget the significant impact switching to electric could have on global C02 emissions – one of the primary drivers of climate change.

-The UK transport sector makes up a whopping 26% of our annual CO2 emissions – the largest contributor of any sector.
+The UK transport sector in 2019 made up a whopping 34% of our annual CO2 emissions – the largest contributor of any sector.

-For more about why electric cars really are greener, click here.
+Read more about why electric cars really are greener.

 Reducing C02 emissions is one thing, but illness and death as a result of air pollution in cities has increased dramatically in recent years as our urban environments become increasingly congested.